Top 5 Mistakes To Avoid In Mayonnaise Formulation

 Ignoring Labelling & Shelf-Life Claims In Mayonnaise Formulation

-Before putting your mayonnaise on the market, check proper labeling and also other claims you have made for shelf life or nutrition.
+Before putting your mayonnaise on the market, check proper labelling and also other claims you have made for shelf life or nutrition.

 Expert Tip